 The winning composer in the Open category is Scott Allan Orr.
 His piece, Festive rondo, was premiered by the Dominion Carillonneur on the Peace Tower Carillon on July 1, 2017.

 Scott Allan Orr, LLCM, ARCT, AMus, was born and raised in Toronto where he began his carillon studies with Roy Lee at the University of Toronto.
 In 2014, he received a Carillonneur Diploma summa cum laude from the Royal Carillon School ‘Jef Denyn’ in Mechelen, Belgium, where he studied performance with Eddy Mariën and composition with Erik Vandevoort.
 He currently sits on the committee of the British Carillon Society and has performed invited recitals in Belgium, Canada, South Korea, the United Kingdom, and Poland.
 In addition to his carillon activities, he has worked as a pianist and music teacher, primarily as a vocal coach and musical director for theatre productions.
-Scott is currently a doctoral student in heritage science at the University of Oxford, working on conservation techniques for historic buildings.
+Scott has completed his doctorate in heritage science at the University of Oxford, working on conservation techniques for historic buildings.

 The winning composer in the Youth category is Lucas Oickle.
 His piece, Fifteen Decades, was premiered by the University of Toronto Carillonneur at Soldiers’ Tower on July 1, 2017, and subsequently was performed on the Peace Tower Carillon during the October 2017 Percival Price Symposium.